• Skip to primary navigation

 Once blended, add half of the flour mixture while beating on low speed, then add all of the coffee and water.
 Add the rest of the flour mixture and beat the batter for a couple of minutes until well blended.

-Spoon the batter into the paper-lined muffin cups until ¾ full.
-Bake until a toothpick inserted in a cupcake comes out with just a few crumbs clinging to it, about 18 minutes.
+Spoon the batter into the paper-lined muffin tin until ¾ full.
+Bake until a toothpick inserted into a cupcake comes out with just a few crumbs clinging to it, about 18 minutes.

 For a pink coloured frosting, combine the reserved beet purée with the lemon juice.
 Strain the beet purée and lemon juice mixture so that you are left with only pink lemon-beet juice.